-Have you given up hope of finding a career in Colorado that will not only pay you a decent salary but will leave you feeling satisfied at the end of the day as well?
-If so, you will be glad to know that there is a career in Colorado waiting for you!
-LVN careers are extremely satisfying, and LVNs who choose to work in Colorado enjoy average salaries of $45,000 per year!
+Have you given up, in Colorado, hope of finding a career that not only pays you a decent salary but leaves you feeling satisfied at the end of the day as well?
+If so, you will be glad to know that there is a career waiting for you!
+A career as a licensed vocational nurse (LVN) is extremely satisfying, and LVNs who choose to work in Colorado enjoy a mean wage of $54,310 per year!

 Just as with any other professional career, to become an LVN in Colorado, you must acquire the appropriate training.
 There are many different types of educational facilities that offer LVN programs, and you can even study online if you wish!
 Typically, your training will take about a year or a bit longer and will consist of a variety of career-related courses designed to teach you all about vocational nursing.
 Completion of an LVN program will qualify you for the NCLEX-PN.

 The NCLEX-PN is a nationally recognized licensing exam that you must pass before you can obtain your nursing license.
-If you receive an acceptable score on this exam, you can apply for licensing from the Colorado Board of Nursing.
+If you receive an acceptable score on this exam, you will be licensed as an LVN by the Colorado Board of Nursing.

 These are some of the best LVN programs in the state of Colorado:

 Colorado Mesa University1100 North Ave, Grand Junction, CO 81501 (970) 248-1020